ColOfAbRiX/figlet4s/README.md

 # Figlet4s

-This is an implementation of [FIGlet](http://www.figlet.org/) in pure Scala with integrated fonts and support for Cats.
+This is an implementation of [FIGlet](http://www.figlet.org/) in pure Scala with integrated fonts, support for Cats and minimal dependencies.

 ## License